rafal-qa/page-walker/README.md

 ```
 ./page-walker -u http://example.com -p 5 --headless yes
 ```
-On Linux, default Chrome browser is set to `chromium-browser`.
+On Linux, default Chrome browser is set to `google-chrome`.
 Maybe on your system is different and you need to provide this:
 ```
-./page-walker -u http://example.com -p 5 --chrome-binary google-chrome
+./page-walker -u http://example.com -p 5 --chrome-binary chromium-browser
 ```

 ### HTML reports